-4. Employee training and compliance
+5. Employee training and compliance.

 We continue to implement new programs to increase employee awareness and engagement regarding modern slavery.
-During 2020 and 2021, we are and will be communicating with all staff about modern slavery (including providing all staff with a copy of this statement).
+During FY21, we continued to communicate with all staff about modern slavery.

-McCain has also dedicated an entire section of the company intranet site to its focus on sustainability actions, including the thriving rural communities in which McCain operates and the long-term, trusted connections to growers, thus providing a natural forum to educate on risks, mitigation efforts, and other information re modern slavery.
+McCain has continued to incorporate a dialogue about modern slavery into its focus on sustainability actions, including the thriving rural communities in which McCain operates and the long-term, trusted connections to growers.
+In particular, McCain offered a global training module to all employees.

 McCain engages in best practices in recruiting and hiring to ensure that all employees are appropriately on-boarded and employed in accordance with applicable laws.
-During the coronavirus pandemic, McCain has consistently taken significant actions to ensure the health and safety of employees and applicable third parties.
+During the coronavirus pandemic, McCain has continued to consistently take significant actions to ensure the health and safety of employees and applicable third parties.